A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: Preliminaries on operads and equivariant bundles

 A $G$-vector bundle $E \to B$ is $V$-trivial for some $n$-dimensional $G$-representation $V$ if there is a $G$-vector bundle isomorphism $E \cong B \times V$.
-Such an isomorphism is a $V$-framing of the bundle.
-This is analogous to the case of non-equivariant vector bundles, except that equivariance adds in the complexity of a representation $V$ that's part of the data.
+Such an isomorphism is called a $V$-trivialization or $V$-framing of the bundle.
+This is analogous to the case of non-equivariant vector bundles, except that equivariance adds in the representation $V$ that's part of the data.
+However, the representation $V$ in the equivariant trivialization of a fixed vector bundle may not be unique.